 - BPs are slaves of their emotions and extremes in their feelings and behaviors

 - Wild swings of emotions make it difficult for BPs to stick to things and nurture long lasting relationship and

-- Self-mutilation, suicide threats and explosion of angers are common (and often tools to coerce you into paying attention to them)
+- Self-mutilation, suicide threats and the explosion of anger are common (and often tools to coerce you into paying attention to them)

 Traits of BPD